SophieDufrane/PP3_Satisfaction_Survey/README.md

     - Result: the feature responded as expected and displayed the data from the worksheet survey_result

 - **Validate user's selection in the main Menu**
-    - Expected: program is expected to verify if the data provided as an input is 1, 2 or 3.
+    - Expected: program is expected to verify if the data provided is 1, 2 or 3.
 If so, the program will move to the section selected.
 If not it will display a ValueError message and will prompt the user to try again.
     - Testing: tested the program by running run.py in the terminal.
-    - Result: the feature responded as expected, with the input 1, 2 or 3, the program send a message that we are accessing the option selected.
-With anything else, we receive the error message that the data is invalid.
+    - Result: the feature responded as expected, with the input 1, 2 or 3, the program informs that it is accessing to the option selected, then accesses the section selected.
+For any other data, an error message requests that the user tries again as data provided invalid.

 for manual test cases: Expected - Feature is expected to do X when the user does Y. Testing - Tested the feature by doing Y. Result - The feature responded as expected and did X, OR, The feature did not respond due to Z. Fix - A solution was found by ABC.